|Pilot 2nd Lt. Maurice C. Matson, O-739818 (MIA / KIA) Sedgwick County, KS

 Assigned to the 5th Air Force, Headquarters Squadron.
 No known nickname or nose art.

 On April 15, 1944 took off piloted by 2nd Lt.
 Maurice C. Matson on a mission to rescue 2nd Lt.
 James M. Horton and SSgt Alphonse S. Rylko the crew of A-20G Havoc 42-86723 that ditched three days earlier on April 12, 1944 and were adrift in a life raft.
 While attempting to land, this Catalina impacted tail first and exploded.
 When this aircraft failed to return, the entire crew was listed as Missing In Action (MIA).

 After the crash, Horton and

-Rylko paddled to the wreckage but only found charred wreckage and floating life vests, the entire crew was killed in the crash.
-Later that same day, the pair were rescued by a U. S. Navy (USN) PBY-5 Catalina 08283 piloted by Lt(jg) Garrett from VP-34 arrived roughly 30 minutes later and rescued the pair.
+Rylko paddled to the wreckage but only found charred wreckage and floating life vests.
+Thirty minutes later, the pair were rescued by a U. S. Navy (USN) PBY-5 Catalina 08283 piloted by Lt(jg) Garrett from VP-34.

 The entire crew was officially declared dead the day of the mission.
 Each crew member earned the Purple Heart, posthumously.
 All are memorialized on the tablets of the missing at Manila American Cemetery.